Trackwork Handbook

 Also notice the mismatch of rail size and railheads at the kink.
 Make sure that the rail ends at each rail joiner line up so that wheel flanges won’t catch on a rail end and derail.
 A transition from code 83 to code 70 rail is provided as one of the Walters track products.

-A location that is particularly susceptible to unintended kinks is at any intra-module joints where the rail ends are run to the end of adjoining module segments.
+A location that is particularly susceptible to unintended kinks is at any intra-module joint where the rail ends are run to the end of adjoining module segments.
 It's very easy to introduce a kink if the track doesn't approach the end of each segment exactly perpendicular to the ends on both sides of the joint.
 This is an especially difficult problem if the track on both sides of the joint form a continuous curve.
 The best way to avoid this problem is to lay the track across the joint using a template and then to cut the rails exactly at the joint.

 8. Consider using “loose rail” joints at joints between segments of a multi-segment module.